albertus82/jface-utils/README.md

 ### [`FieldEditorFactory`](src/main/java/it/albertus/jface/preference/FieldEditorFactory.java) extension

-if you need to create your custom `FieldEditor` classes, you can extend [`FieldEditorFactory`](src/main/java/it/albertus/jface/preference/FieldEditorFactory.java) to add support of these new objects:
+If you need to create your custom `FieldEditor` classes, you can extend [`FieldEditorFactory`](src/main/java/it/albertus/jface/preference/FieldEditorFactory.java) to add support of these new objects:

 ```java
 public class MyFieldEditorFactory extends FieldEditorFactory {